We’ve got the Skinny on Eyebrow Thinning: Why it Happens & What You Can Do to Get ‘Em Back

 Unless your thinning brows have a treatable cause (such as a skin condition or nutritional deficiency), likely the best you can do at this point is to slow the thinning process and take steps to make your brows look fuller.

 First, limit tweezing and waxing just to the edges of your brow.
-To restore a thicker brow appearance, you can master eye makeup techniques—or go with our favorite treatment, which is way easier and requires zero effort on your part: microshading.
+To restore a thicker brow appearance, you can master eye makeup techniques.

 So that’s the skinny on eyebrow thinning.
-If you have questions or want to learn more about microshading, ask us.
-We’ve got an eyebrow shading expert right here at GBC!
+If you have questions or want to learn more about facial treatments, ask us.
+We’re here to help you look (and feel) your best!